hku-mars/loam_livox/README.md

     source ~/catkin_ws/devel/setup.bash
 ```
 ## 3. Directly run
+### 3.1 Livox Mid-40
-Connect to your PC to Livox LiDAR (mid-40) by following  [Livox-ros-driver installation](https://github.com/Livox-SDK/livox_ros_driver), then
+Connect to your PC to Livox LiDAR (Mid-40) by following  [Livox-ros-driver installation](https://github.com/Livox-SDK/livox_ros_driver), then (launch our algorithm **first**, then livox-ros-driver):

 ```
     roslaunch loam_livox livox.launch
+    roslaunch livox_ros_driver livox_lidar.launch
 ```
+### 3.2 Livox Mid-100
+Unfortunately, the default configuration of Livox-ros-driver mix all three lidar point cloud as together, which causes some difficulties in our feature extraction and motion blur compensation.
+By this, some of the adaptations (modify some configurations) are required to launch our package.

+For more details, please kindly refer our [**tutorials (click me to open)**](./Tutorial_Mid-100.md).

 ## 4. Rosbag Example
 ### 4.1. **Common rosbag**